Skip to content

 garlic butter ingredients

-• Garlic — For this recipe, you will need fresh garlic cloves.
-You can substitute 2 teaspoons of garlic powder or granules.
+• Garlic – Fresh garlic cloves are best for this recipe.
+You can substitute 2 teaspoons of garlic powder or granules if needed.

-• Herbs – While optional, I like to add minced fresh parsley and chives for fresh green colors and a gentle enhancement of flavor.
+• Herbs – I add minced fresh Italian flat leaf parsley and chives for color and flavor.
+These are optional but I highly recommend them.

 How to Make Garlic Butter